practicusai/docs/docs/airflow.md

 You can see and edit your Airflow code exported with Jupyter Notebook and continue your operations programmatically.You can also work on the data pipelines you have created.

 ![predict](img/airflow_integration2.png)

+Please view the [Modern Data Pipelines](modern-data-pipelines.md) section to learn more about out how Practicus AI data pipelines work by default.